 Overview–About the Book

-Without dreams we could not survive.
-Each of us spends at least two hours every night dreaming, although we seldom bring the wisdom of dreams back to our waking lives.
 Dreams have the capacity to guide, heal, comfort, and inspire.
 Like a wise counselor or sage they navigate us through any storm of life, help us work through fears and insecurities, plan new ventures, and understand the unique contribution we make to the world.
 Every invention, work of art, piece of music, or book originated first in a dream.
-This need for dreaming is so critical that a human being deprived of dreaming or the REM state becomes anxious, disoriented, depressed, then begins hallucinating or literally tries to dream while they’re awake.
-Anyone not allowed to dream or enter REM sleep at all, will die after ten days.
-In contrast many humans can survive for about 60 days adequate food. why we dream In a Globe and Mail article on dreams, author, Erin Anderson wrote, “Neuroscientists can point to the parts of the brains that are busy churning out those dreams.
-But 50 years since REM sleep was discovered, and heralded as the new door to the unconscious, research has yet to crack the reason why we dream in the first place.”
-If we approach dreams strictly from a medical or scientific viewpoint as many neuroscientists do, we will never understand why we dream because dreaming is not strictly a medical or a mental process.
-These answers can only be found in the human spirit.
 Dreamwork Uncovered approaches dreams from a spiritual, non-religious perspective explaining why we dream-essentially to work through karma, debt, sins, fears, insecurities, self-esteem issues, anything that prevents us from moving forward in life or evolving.
 For example, if someone is afraid of their boss, they may experience frequent dreams where their boss chases or pursues them before they develop the courage to stop running from their issues.
 If they’re afraid of confronting their boss they may practice and rehearse this in a dream before doing it in physical life.
 If they want to tell their boss off, they may do it forcefully in the dream state, releasing pent up emotions, without risking losing their job!
-The second important function of dreams is helping everyone carry out their destiny or dharma, the unique contribution that each person makes to the word.
+The second important function of dreams is to help us carry out our destiny or dharma, the unique contribution we make to the word.
 Whether our contribution is to write, music, paint, teach, fly planes, sell houses, nurse, or write computer software, dreams assist in every endeavor.
 Life has little fulfillment or meaning unless we discover ways to give back to humanity or be of service, and dreams are vital in helping us make this possible

 I wrote Dreamwork Uncovered because I believed dreams were never meant to be the sole domain of psychologists, psychoanalystics, or academics.
 It grew from my experience of working with dreams for nine years with my students at St. Augustine Secondary School in Brampton.
 I’m incredibly grateful to all my students who shared their dreams and innate wisdom with me.
 Our research together became the subject of my doctoral thesis on dreams, and when it was completed I wanted to write an easy to understand book or manual for deciphering the meaning of dreams.
 This understanding can take place without years of formal training.
 I’ve found after only a week or two most people are unlocking the valuable insights contained in their dreams.
 Several features of Dreamwork Uncovered make it unique.

-Dreamwork Becomes Accessible to Everyone Dreams can be studied from many viewpoints; religious, spiritual, scientific, medical, historical, psychological, or academic Dreamwork Uncovered combines elements of each in an easy to read manner.
-Inclusive in nature, it’s overall tone is spiritual rather than religious which excluding no one, even atheists.
-It shows the differences between religion and spirituality explaining that whether we are religious, spiritual, or a non-believer we still dream every night and can use dreams and the techniques in this book to enhance our lives.
+Dreamwork Becomes Accessible to Everyone Dreams can be studied from many viewpoints; religious, spiritual, scientific, medical, historical, psychological, or academic.
+Dreamwork Uncovered combines elements of each in an easy to read manner.
+Inclusive in nature, it’s overall tone is spiritual rather than religious.
+Regardless of whether whether we consider ourselves religious, spiritual, or a non-believer we still dream every night and can use dreams and the techniques in this book to enhance our lives.